LRomandine/Notes/raspberry_pi/fan_control.md

 - Plug directly into header where a 5V and ground are next to each other.
  - On Raspberry pi 3 b a good example are pins 4 and 6

-## Not Controlled
+## Controlled
 Components
 - 5V 2 wire fan
 - S8050 NPN transistor

 Directions
 - NPN transistor has 3 legs: emitter, collector, and base
     - Emitter is negative/ground
     - Collector is positive
     - Base is the control (5V=on, 0v=Off)
 - Wire it up so that
 ```
 5V ------> fan  -----> collector